postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/validating-elements-against-schema.md

 ## Updating API elements

-The summary will indicate the [details of each issue](#understanding-the-issue-summary) and provide fixes suggestion so that you can [automatically propagate](#propagating-changes-to-api-elements) to the corresponding API element.
+The summary will indicate the [details of each issue](#understanding-the-issue-summary) and provide fixes so that you can [automatically apply](#applying-changes-to-api-elements) to the corresponding API element.

 ### Understanding the issue summary